 If you’re interested in creating your own personal finance calendar, it’s fairly easy.
 First, you need to gather a few things…

-- Get a planner or a calendar to write all of your financial information down in.
+- Get a planner or a calendar to write down the necessary financial information .
 This doesn’t need to be fancy.
-You can get it at Dollar Tree!
+You can get one at the Dollar Tree or Family Dollar!

 - Scrap paper for lists, etc. is also a good idea.
 You will want to list out monthly expenses as well as other costs throughout the year before they go into your personal finance calendar.